apache/incubator-kie-kogito-examples/kogito-quickstarts/01-kogito-basic-example/docker-compose/README.md

   To stop all services, simply run:

     docker-compose stop

-  It is also recommended removing any of stopped containers by running:
+  It is also recommended to remove any of stopped containers by running:

     docker-compose rm